I have a mini bunkie exterior makeover for you today! That’s right: I’m finally making a little progress with the guesthouse.

 Kidding!
 (Somewhere my former PhD supervisor is wondering what the heck happened.)

 After asking you to weigh in on the pine walls last fall, I decided to take your advice and leave them natural (seeing Cassie’s master bedroom sealed the deal).
 But I didn’t make any progress before winter hit, so I put off the whole building for another year.
-Unwilling to let another year slip by without doing something out there, I cleaned out all of the furniture and stuff I was storing for someone else, gave the room a good scrub, evicted about three dozen horrifically large spiders, moved in the maple dresser my Mom lent (and eventually gave) me, and set up the queen bed from the townhouse guestroom.
-And all of a sudden, it’s a proper guest room now!
-I’m slowly adding a rug, some art, and accessories and then I’ll give you a tour.
-While I wait for my Scandi-inspired rug to arrive, I decided to work on the outside a little.
+Unwilling to let another year slip by without doing something out there, I cleaned out all of the furniture and stuff I was storing in there, gave the room a good scrub, evicted about three dozen horrifically large spiders, moved in the maple dresser my Mom lent (and eventually gave) me, and set up the queen bed from the townhouse guestroom.
+And all of a sudden, it’s a proper guest room (see the bunkie bedroom here)!
+It’s amazing how little I had to do to create a cozy space.
+For the bunkie exterior makeover, all I needed was a little paint to help brighten some of the worn shabbiness.